fastai/nbdev/README.md

 > Process and export Jupyter Notebooks fast

-This file will become your README and also the index of your documentation.
+This will probably become v2 of nbdev in the near-ish future.

 ## Install